oracle-livelabs/apex/social-media-app/2-build-the-data-model/2-build-the-data-model.md

 ## Introduction

-In this lab, you create the database objects required for the app.
-To do so, you are introduced to the **SQL Workshop** component of APEX where you build the database objects using **Quick SQL**, run SQL scripts and view the data using the Object Browser.
+In this lab, you will create the necessary database objects for the app.
+As part of this process, you will be introduced to the **SQL Workshop** component of APEX, where you will use  **Quick SQL** to build database objects, run SQL scripts, and explore data using the Object Browser.

 Estimated Time: 5 minutes